What is Excessive Handwashing and Bathing OCD?

 Yes.
 Better sleep, exercise, mindfulness, nutrition, and meaningful activities reduce stress and make rituals less central to life.

-When to seek professional help?
+When to seek professional help for treatment

 If rituals take more than an hour daily, cause physical harm, interfere with responsibilities, or feel uncontrollable despite wanting to stop, seek professional help from a clinical psychologist or psychiatrist.